 Previously, Portner Place was a distressed 48-unit, HUD Section 8, garden style housing complex located on a 1.1 acre site.
 The property was purchased by the joint venture and Rose Green Cities Fund in 2013.
 The property was developed in collaboration with the Portner Place Tenant Association, which exercised its right of first refusal through the Tenant Opportunity to Purchase Act (TOPA) and assigned those rights initially to Somerset and then to the joint venture team.
 At the time of purchase, the property consisted of 4 garden-style apartment buildings with a large surface parking lot; and suffered from deferred maintenance and security issues in a rapidly gentrifying neighborhood.

 The project was powered by the shared vision of residents, the developers, the community and the DC Office of Planning to dramatically increase the density on the site and harness the economic value created by that increase to internally subsidize the development of the new high quality, green affordable units.
 Portner Flats was designed to meet Enterprise Green Communities standards, integrating energy efficiency, recycling, resident health and well-being.
 High quality amenities include community meeting rooms, a computer lab, fitness room, a playground, a community garden and landscaped outdoor spaces.
-A resident services program will be offered at Portner Flats, with services such as computer training, after school programs, financial counseling and employment assistance.
+A Resident services fund was established to assure sustainability of programs which includes, computer training, health and wellness, financial counseling and employment assistance.

 Citi Community Capital provided the initial first mortgage loan through Freddie Mac, and Rose Green Cities Fund provided additional equity and bridge financing.
 The DC Dept. of Housing and Community Development provided an acquisition loan.